 Trying to figure out what type of Copper Range Hood is right for you?
-Copper Kitchen Specialists can help determine the appropriate application by defining some of the different types of Hoods to choose from.
+Copper Hoods can help determine the appropriate application by defining some of the different types of Hoods to choose from.
 There are three main types of applications which will dictate the right Copper Hood for you.

 Most Common Type of Copper Hood

 One of the most common types of Range Hoods is a hood we can “Freestanding”.
 These Copper Vent Hoods typically do not touch the upper cabinet design in the kitchen and are mounted directly to the wall.
 Most Copper Hoods on the market are originally designed to be freestanding, however, a freestanding wall mount hood could in theory fit snug between your upper cabinets.
 These designs most often are designed to go all the way to the ceiling without an additional “Chimney”.
 In some cases the ceiling may be so high that an additional simple chimney may be added on top of the original design to accommodate the vent, or duct, coming out the ceiling.
 Freestanding hoods are often curved on the sides and this “void” between the cabinets would be covered either by paint or a matching backsplash tiled up to the hood.
-All of the Copper Range Hoods at Copper Kitchen Specialists can be modified to fit your individual needs.
+All of the Copper Range Hoods at Copper Hoods can be modified to fit your individual needs.

 Additional Hood Applications